 The Essence of the ChromeOS

 Essentially, a Chromebook is a laptop that runs on Google’s ChromeOS instead of the traditional Microsoft Windows.
 ChromeOS is an operating system that is build on the Linux kernel, an independent, open-source operating system.
 It uses the Google Chrome browser as its main user interface and thus is mostly intended for use with online application.
-ChromeOS and Chromebooks have been around for around 7 years now, and have become very popular in the education market – partially because of their attractive pricing.
+ChromeOS and Chromebooks have been around for around 7 years now, and have become very popular in the education market – partially because of their .htaccess tutorial and attractive pricing.
 Now they are also becoming increasingly popular among average users for the same (and not only) reason.

 The price range of Chromebooks is not very wide, yet still quite affordable.
 Nowadays plenty of familiar laptop manufacturers offer Chromebooks: Acer Asus, Samsung, HP, etc. You can expect most of them to set you back around 300 USD, although there are some examples that cost up to 500 USD or even 1000 USD – the latter being Google’s own Pixelbook.
 Of course, the lower-end models seem like a real bargain compared to PCs.
 But the higher-end models such as the Pixelbook face serious competition from their Windows-based rivals, since the latter very often offer much more functionality for simiral price.